Truck Accident Lawyers Advocating for Victims in California

 Contact a Knowledgeable Folsom Truck Accident Lawyer

 Sometimes truck drivers, trucking companies, and their insurers make extraordinary efforts to avoid paying damages to accident victims.
 If you are injured as a result of a violation of federal trucking regulations, you should retain an experienced Folsom personal injury attorney.
 We provide legal representation to accident victims throughout the California area.
-To obtain a free consultation at our Folsom office, contact us online or call Travis G. Black & Associates at 916-962-2896.
+To obtain a free consultation at our Folsom office, contact us online or call Travis G. Black, Inc. at 916-962-2896.